PREDOCTORAL FACT SHEET

-In 2014, the Ford Fellowship program will award approximately 60 predoctoral fellowships.
-The predoctoral fellowships provide three years of support for individuals engaged in graduate study leading to a Doctor of Philosophy (Ph.D.) or Doctor of Science (Sc.D.) degree.
+This competition year the program will award approximately 70 predoctoral fellowships.
+These fellowships provide three years of support for individuals engaged in graduate study leading to a Doctor of Philosophy (Ph.D.) or Doctor of Science (Sc.D.) degree.

 Eligibility to apply for a predoctoral fellowship is limited to:

-- Individuals enrolled in or planning to enroll in an eligible research-based (dissertation-required), program leading to a Ph.D. or Sc.D. degree at a non-proprietary U.S. educational institution,
+- Individuals enrolled in or planning to enroll in an eligible research-based (dissertation-required), program leading to a Ph.D. or Sc.D. degree at a non-proprietary (not for profit) U.S. institution of higher education no later than Fall 2021;

-- Individuals who require a minimum of three years study to complete their Ph.D./Sc.D. degree as of the 2014 fall semester, and
+- Individuals who as of the 2021 fall semester require a minimum of three years of study2 to complete their Ph.D. or Sc.D. degree; and

 - Individuals who have not earned a doctoral degree at any time, in any field.